esper-io/dev-docs/docs/home/console.md

 ### 1\.
 Deployment Status

-This shows the current deployment status of the devices for the current customer environment and includes a clickable link to number of Active, Inactive, Under Provisioning and Recently Added devices.
+This shows the current deployment status of the devices for the current customer environment (called an endpoint) and includes a clickable link to the number of Active, Inactive, Under Provisioning and Recently Added devices.
 Clicking on each takes the user to the [Device Dashboard](./console.md#devices) showing the corresponding category of devices.

 ### 2\.
 Security Summary